ni/nimble/specs/templates/custom-component.md

 - *Link to Visual Design spec [Optional for Spright]*
 - *Link to relevant work items, related existing issues, etc.*

+### Containing Library

+*State whether this component be part of Nimble or Spright and provide justification or considerations leading to that decision.*

 ### Non-goals

 *A list of use cases, features, or functionality which are **not** goals for the component.*